 There are several Internet cafés on campus and in the Residence Hall where you will be living.
 You will have use of the Internet and computers in these cafés at a very nominal rate.
 The International Programs Office also provides free Internet access and computer usage for international students.
-Internet speed may be slower than what you are used to in the U.S.
+Internet speed will be slower and spottier than what you are used to in the U.S.